lambdamikel/Busch-2090/README.md

 - 2 potentiometer, one for LCD contrast (100 Ohms), one for CPU speed (200 Ohms)
 - An Ethernet+SDCard shield
 - A 4x20 LCD display, standard Hitachi HD44780
-- A laser-cut / laser-printer face place.
-The blueprint / layout is in the faceplate subdirectory.
+- A laser-cut (or laser-printed?) face place.
+The blueprint / layout is in the ``faceplate`` directory of this project.

 ###Wiring